 "I don't know.
 But I am."

 After dinner, I was driving her back to her car.
 The light in front of me was green, giving me the right of way.
 A chubby guy stepped onto the street and strolled across it.
-He then flashed his light at me to signal that his idiotic ass was crossing the street.
+He then flashed his light at me to signal that his idiotic ass was crossing my path.
 Which means he does this a lot because he didn't take out his flashlight.
 He had it ready on the go.

 My friend went off the handle.
 She screamed, "I hate idiots."